 - At the John C. Hitt Library by check, credit or UCF ID card

 - At the Curriculum Materials Center (CMC) by UCF ID card only

 - At the Rosen Library by check or UCF ID card

-- At the Downtown Library by UCF ID card only
+- At the Downtown Library by UCF ID card or Downtown Valencia ID card only

 - Checks should be made payable to UCF Libraries.